decentralized-identity/sidetree/docs/protocol.md

 ![Sidetree System Overview](./diagrams/overview-diagram.png)

 Architecturally, a Sidetree network is a network consists of multiple logical servers (_Sidetree nodes_) executing Sidetree protocol rules, overlaying a blockchain network as illustrated by the above figure.
 Each _Sidetree node_ provides service endpoints to perform _operations_ (e.g. Create, Resolve, Update, and Delete) against _DID Documents_.
 The blockchain consensus mechanism helps serialize Sidetree operations published by different nodes and provide a consistent view of the state of all _DID Documents_ to all Sidetree nodes, without requiring its own consensus layer.
-The Sidetree protocol batches multiple operations using an unbalanced Merkle tree and embeds the hash of a file (_anchor file_) containing the Merkle root hash in the blockchain.
-The actual data of all batched operations are stored as one single file (_batch file_) in a _distributed content-addressable storage (DCAS or CAS)_.
+The Sidetree protocol batches multiple operations in a single file (_batch file_) and stores the _batch files_ in a _distributed content-addressable storage (DCAS or CAS)_.
+A reference to the operation batch is then anchored on the blockchain.
+The actual data of all batched operations are stored as one .
 Anyone can run a CAS node without running a Sidetree node to provide redundancy of Sidetree _batch files_.

 # Terminology